 6. “Chest Up” Cue

-Now the setup is almost done and the last thing that needs to be adjusted is the chest position.
+Now, the setup is almost done and the last thing that needs to be adjusted is your chest position.

-This is really simple but most people forget to get the chest up and initiate the lift with a rounded upper back, chest down and this can become dangerous when we talk about big weights.
+This is dead simple simple but most people forget to get their chest up, and initiate the lift with a rounded upper back.
+Keeping the chest down is dangerous when you start lifting bigger weights.